27 Nov Take a Load Off: How to Unburden Busy Salespeople

 Sales Beacon understands the sales productivity challenge and specializes in accelerating sales workflow by unburdening busy salespeople from the weight of their administrative tasks.
-With dynamic support from our Sales PaaS consultants, our clients have regained control of their sales job descriptions, focussing only on “making the sale”.
+With dynamic support from our Enterprise Sales Support consultants, our clients have regained control of their sales job descriptions, focussing only on “making the sale”.

 One of our clients is a leading telecommunications firm.
 Their sales team had come to a standstill because of a lack of access to specialized business resources, which resulted in stressed teams and lower revenues.
 Using our proprietary sales flow control methodology, we quickly fixed this problem.
 By implementing sales project planning and tracking, developing timely and consistent communications and managing updates to the stakeholder network, we eliminated the gridlock that was killing this companies’ sales.